rrthomas/nancy/README.md

 The special suffixes need not end the file name; they can be used as infixes before the file type suffix.

+### Special cases

++ If the input path is a single file, and no `--path` argument is given, then Nancy acts as if the input path were the current directory and the `--path` argument were the file name.
+This makes it convenient to expand a single file using the command: `nancy INPUT-FILE OUTPUT-FILE`
++ When the output is a single file, the special filename `-` may be used to cause Nancy to print the result to standard output instead of writing it to a file.

 ### Template expansion